gregorkovac/Evolution-Simulator/README.md

 # Evolution Simulator 🪲🧬

-*This project is still in alpha stages of development* ⚙️📝🧑‍💻 \
+*This project is still in early stages of development* ⚙️📝🧑‍💻 \
 *Updates coming soon...*

 ## Project description